nielsr2/Use-BetterTouchTool-Gestures-over-Synergy/README.md

 **On both computers:**
-	- create named triggers for some action (e.g. maximize window)
+	- create named triggers for some action (e.g. maximize window) (see example below)
+  - Ensure that webserver is enabled on bother computers, and note the clients IP for the next step.
 ```json

 [